Too Many Clothes Irons? How to Find the Right One

 Bestseller

-Max. steam output refers to the highest amount of steam a clothes iron can produce per minute, measured in grams.
-This factor affects how efficiently the iron can remove wrinkles, especially from thick or stubborn fabrics, making it a key consideration for achieving smooth results quickly.
+Max. steam output refers to the highest amount of steam an iron can produce, usually measured in grams per minute (g/min).
+This factor is important because it directly affects how efficiently the iron can remove wrinkles, especially from thicker fabrics or large items.

 Popular options